Niwas, Madhya Pradesh

 Niwas is a town and a nagar panchayat located in Mandla district of Madhya Pradesh.
 It is also Tehsil headquarters of Niwas Tehsil.

 Geography

 Niwas is located at latitude: 23° 2' 44" N longitude: 80° 26' 40" E. It has an average elevation of 640 m.

 Population

 As per Census of India 2011 Niwas town has total population of 8,248, with 4,185 males and 4,063 females.

 Government

 Niwas is part of Niwas Assembly constituency.
 Chainsingh Warkade is MLA from here of Indian national congress.

-Transportation
+Transport

 Niwas is well connected with roads.
 Roadways connect it from Jabalpur, Mandla, Dindori, Shahpura, and many more citys.
 Daily bus service are available.